AdobeDocs/campaign-classic.en/help/web/using/about-surveys.md

 The optional survey creation module (**Survey**) offers the following additional functionalities:

 * Dynamic extension of the database: creation of answers which aren't part of the initial data model.
-For more on this, refer to [Store collected answers](../../web/using/managing-answers.md#storing-collected-answers).
+For more on this, refer to [Storing collected answers](../../web/using/managing-answers.md#storing-collected-answers).
 * Score management.
 For more on this, refer to [Score management](../../web/using/managing-answers.md#score-management).
 * Random displaying of questions.
-For more on this, refer to [Add questions](../../web/using/building-a-survey.md#adding-questions).
+For more on this, refer to [Adding questions](../../web/using/building-a-survey.md#adding-questions).
 * Real time tracking of answers.
 For more on this, refer to [Response tracking](../../web/using/publish--track-and-use-collected-data.md#response-tracking).
 * Generating dedicated reports.
 For more on this, refer to [Reports on surveys](../../web/using/publish--track-and-use-collected-data.md#reports-on-surveys).